DodoGames7/Dodo-Bot-Wiki/README.md

-# Dodo-Bot-Wiki
+# Dodo Bot

+a discord bot that tries to use BDFD features to the next level!

-all information contains about dodo bot (alternative to our notion page)
+# information about the bot
+you can view all information related to the bot via [github wiki page](https://github.com/DodoGames7/Dodo-Bot-Wiki/wiki) it contains all commands and rules when using the bot with also invite links to invite canary, beta and stable version